defisym/OpenFusionExamples/Extensions/WinAPI/ToInstall/Files/Help/WinAPI/WinAPI.md

 - Get DPI Scaling
   - *Get application's DPI scale, to fix font size issue*
-  - *font size issue: if you disable DPI scaling and set a string's font size to a value that euqals it's current size, the font will get bigger as DPI scaling is on incorrectly*
+  - *font size issue: if you disable DPI scaling and set a string's font size to a value that equals it's current size, the font will get bigger as DPI scaling is on incorrectly*

 - Get FullScreen State